In the wake of Winter Storm Fern, Nashvillians have looked out for each other.

 Top officials warn widespread power outages will last at least 'through the weekend'

 Warming shelters are available at the Southeast Community Center, Madison Community Center and The Fairgrounds Nashville as well as all Nashville fire stations and Metro police precincts.
 Those without transportation can call 615-401-1712 to arrange a ride to a shelter.
 Four deaths have been linked to the storm thus far.
+As of Friday afternoon, a fifth death was being investigated.

 Read the Scene’s continuing storm coverage here.